GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 You may specify the coordinates of your Cloud Spanner database using the `ConnectionFactories.get(String)` SPI method instead of specifying the `project`, `instance`, and `database` properties individually.

-A Cloud Spanner R2DBC URL is constructed using the following format:
+A Cloud Spanner R2DBC URL is constructed in the following format:

 ```
 r2dbc:cloudspanner://spanner.googleapis.com:443/projects/${PROJECT_NAME}/instances/${INSTANCE_NAME}/databases/${DB_NAME}